-- Press NAV UP or DOWN to load the next or previous preset. - Press NAV LEFT or RIGHT to load the 10th preset in either direction.
+- Press NAV UP or DOWN to load the next or previous preset. - Press NAV LEFT or RIGHT to load the 10th preset in either direction. - Turn the 'A' knob to change SCENES.

 ON THE GRID:

 - With a non-shunt grid block selected, press EXIT...ENTER to convert to a SHUNT. - With a shunt selected, press EXIT...ENTER to convert to an EMPTY SPACE. - With any block selected, PRESS AND HOLD ENTER to create a series of connectors and shunts to bridge empty space to the right.
 This will also CLEAR existing connectors between a series of blocks.